kYangLi/PublicPresentation/README.md

 ## Description

-This repository is created to record and share the public presentation or course delivered by YangLi.
+Record and share the public presentation or course.

 ## Q&A